 Beso Namchavadze has 10 years of working experience in the field of Economics, in Research and Policy Analysis.
-Currently Beso is Chief economist at the Georgia’s Reforms Associates.
-Also, he leads seminars in politics and economics at the Agricultural University of Georgia and at the Free University of Tbilisi.
+He leads seminars in politics and economics at the Agricultural University of Georgia and at the Free University of Tbilisi.
 For 5 years he was Senior Specialist at Financial Policy Department of the Ministry of Finance of Georgia, where he was working on the macroeconomic modeling of Georgia and fiscal policies.
 During this period he was conducting a number of researches for assessing the fiscal policy, identified the fiscal risks and threats of the fiscal sustainability.
 He is an active contributor of the magazine Forbes Georgia’s economic bloc.

 Beso Namchavadze holds Master Degree in Economics.
 Currently he is PhD students at the Free University of Tbilisi.
 In addition, he participated in the Applied Economic Policy Course at the Joint Vienna Institute of International Monetary Fund.
 He speaks English in addition to his native Georgian.